 If cloth diapering interests you, we encourage you to take a look at our Cloth Diaper Review and also our companion article, Cloth Diapers vs. Disposables: How and what to choose?.

-Newborn Cover with Infant Prefold — Absorptive prefolds can be paired with a water-resistant cover for a lower cost newborn diapering system.
+Newborn Cover with Infant Prefold — Absorbing pre-folds will pair with a water-resistant cover for a lower cost first diapering system.
 You will need around 10 Newborn Covers and 36 Infant Prefolds which with our recommendation below will run you about $185.
 We like the Rumparooz Newborn/Preemie Snap Cover (4 to 15 pounds) because they are each reasonably-priced at $14 for solids and $16 for prints and use TPU waterproofing.
-Thus, if you get 5 solids and 5 prints to liven things up, they will run $110 total.
-These covers can be paired with prefolds for an economical option or fitteds for a much more expensive route.
-A well-priced yet soft and functional prefold is the Osocozy Better Fit Infant Prefold (6 to 16 pounds) that are available in 12-packs.
-A total of 36 prefolds will run about $75 (including shipping) for a cost of around $2.07 each.
-These are absorbent and to be used tri-folded so they are intuitively easy to use and do not require a Snappi Diaper Fastener.
-And, if you should decide to move on to another system once your baby gains and grows (and pees more!), the prefolds can still be used for extra absorption in a pocket diaper for heavy wetters and overnight use, as spit up cloths, or as multi-purpose rags.
+Thus, if you get five solids and five prints to liven things up, they will run $110 total.
+These covers can pair either with pre-folds for an economical option or with fitted cloth diapers for a much more expensive route.
+A well-priced, yet soft and functional pre-fold is the Osocozy Better Fit Infant Prefold (6 to 16 pounds) that are available in 12-packs.
+A total of 36 pre-folds will run about $75 (including shipping) for a cost of around $2.07 each.
+These are absorbent and to be used tri-folded, so they are intuitively easy to use and do not require a Snappi Diaper Fasteners.
+Once your baby grows and begins to urinate more, you may decide that it is time to move onto another cloth diapering system.
+Your money has not been wasted, however, as pre-folds serve many purposes: added absorption in a pocket diaper for heavy wetters and overnight use and as spit up cloths or multi-purpose rags.

 - Cloth Wipes — For wipes, we recommend using the hospital's gauze and water or getting a few packages of WaterWipes until transitional stool has passed and you are home with your washing machine.
-If your preference is to use cloth wipes as well when baby is born, we recommend GroVia Reusable Cloth Wipes (below second to right).
+If your preference is to use cloth wipes as well when your baby is born, we recommend GroVia Reusable Cloth Diaper Wipes (below second to right).
 Available in a 12-pack for $10.95, they are durable, large, and soft enough for a newborn's bottom, yet thick enough for when baby starts to put out some serious solids.

 - Cloth Diaper Wet Bag — The Planet Wise Hanging Wet-Dry Bag (above right) is a good option for cloth diapering in the hospital because it can hang from a hook or doorknob and has zippered compartments for both wet and dry cloth accessories.